 How does REDS fit with the Rural Strategy currently being developed?

 The brief for developing a Rural Strategy is to ensure land use planning supports growth and diversity in rural areas, and the current project aims to identify opportunities and potential barriers to growth.
 The Rural Strategy team will be consulting with specific industry groups.
-The two projects are interlinked and the teams are continuing to work very closely together.
 You can find out more about the Rural Strategy and how you can get involved here.